Matthias M. Tischler: Scientific activities

 Tischler is the founder and editor-in-chief of the Journal of Transcultural Medieval Studies (JTMS), published by de Gruyter (Berlin - Munich - Boston) since 2014, which has been transformed into the Series Transcultural Medieval Studies, published by Brepols (Turnhout) from 2019 onwards.

-Tischler has been a scientific consultant in the preparation of several historical exhibitions ("Kaiser Heinrich II.", Bamberg, July 9 – Oktober 20, 2002; "Canossa 1077.
+Tischler has also been a scientific consultant in the preparation of several historical exhibitions, such as "Kaiser Heinrich II.", Bamberg, July 9 – Oktober 20, 2002; "Canossa 1077.
 Erschütterung der Welt.
 Geschichte, Kunst und Kultur am Aufgang der Romanik", Paderborn, July 21 – November 5, 2006).

+Philanthropy

 In September 2013, Tischler initiated the donation of the private library of the German philosopher Kurt Hübner (1921–2013) to the Autonomous University of Barcelona (UAB).
-In November 2019, he has initiated an official exchange of publications (journals, book series) between the Institut d'Estudis Medievals (IEM) of the Autonomous University of Barcelona (UAB) and the Forschungsstelle für vergleichende Ordensgeschichte (FOVOG) of the University of Dresden.
+In November 2019, he has initiated an official exchange of publications (journals, book series) between the Institut d'Estudis Medievals (IEM) of the Autonomous University of Barcelona (UAB) and the Forschungsstelle für vergleichende Ordensgeschichte (FOVOG) of TU Dresden.
 In May 2023, Tischler, with Alexander Fidora, acquired a special book collection on Islamic thought, Arabic philosophy, and Ramon Llull owned by the German Arabist Hans Daiber for the Autonomous University of Barcelona.

-Personal life

-Tischler is married to Eulàlia Vernet i Pons, a Catalan philologist and linguist.